TheArkive/scintilla_ahk2/README.md

 Pick your desired 32-bit or 64-bit version for download.
 Unzip and copy over the `Scintilla.dll` from the unzipped folder into the same folder as the script.
 You can of course place the DLL anywhere, but make sure you modify the class lib in `Static __New()` to point to the proper DLL location.

+## Status

+I finally have the first version of a custom styling routine written enrirely in AHK.
+It's a decent start, and performs well (at least for my uses).
+I'll improve performance by splitting up the syntax coloring and prioritizing the user view first.

+I did try to use the `SC_StyleNeeded` event.
+It actually is faster and is also currently implemented, but commented out, so it can be enabled if you want to test it.
+It seems to only actually do stying when the user moves the mouse or scrolls.
+When pasting large amounts of text this is problematic.
+Even if you wait for the syntax coloring to catch up, well, it never happens, unless you move the mouse or scroll.

+In general, after I get syntax highlighting performing the way I want, I'll expand it to include word lists, more classes of characters for and punctuation, and so on.

+Then I'll move on to call tips and auto-complete.
+That's the rough plan for now.

 # Documentation

 Making the documentation will be a lengthy work in progress...